RegD: Hierarchical Embeddings via Dissimilarity between Arbitrary Euclidean Regions: Evaluation

-\textbf{Results} The performance comparison across different DAGs is shown in Table \ref{table:f1_scores}.
+The performance comparison across different DAGs is shown in Table \ref{table:f1_scores}.
 RegD achieved the best performance on all four datasets.
 Notably, the box variant consistently outperformed the ball variant in most cases, which might be because boxes contain more parameters than balls when embedded in the same dimensional space.
 Interestingly, region-based methods outperformed hyperbolic methods on the MCG and Hearst datasets.
 However, on the Noun and mammal dataset, hyperbolic methods performed better.
 Nevertheless, our method performed consistently well in both cases, as it can adjust the hyperbolic component by setting different \(\lambda\) values in Equation (\ref{eq:energy}).
-The results of the ablation study are presented in Appendix \ref{app:ablation}.